About Rachel Singleton | UK Wildlife Artist

 Visionary Wildlife Watercolour

-I love workign with the freedom and unpredictability of this - responding to the unexpected, and allowing the painting to grow intuitively.
-This process mirrors Nature itself: moving, shifting, responsive and alive.
+I love working with the freedom and unpredictability of this - responding to the unexpected, and allowing the painting to grow intuitively.
+Something about this process mirrors Nature itself: always changing, unpredictable, responsive and alive.

 An Intuitive Approach